vincent-huu-nguyen/vincent-huu-nguyen/README.md

 ### 🧠 About Me

 - 👨‍🎓 Recent Software Engineering graduate from the University of Texas at Arlington
-- 💻 I build creative, interactive experiences — from 3D portfolios to full-blown games
+- 💻 I build creative, interactive experiences
 - 🎵 I also produce original soundtracks and sound effects for my projects
 - 🤖 Always exploring new tech in AI, web, and game development
 - ✨ I love turning ideas into engaging digital worlds